-Students with one program failure may not progress in the nursing program and may reapply for readmission in the immediate next fall or spring semester only.
+- Students with one program failure may not progress in the nursing program and may reapply for readmission in the immediate next fall or spring semester only.
 The entire level (all courses) must be repeated.
-See re-entry requirements below.

-Students with two program failures may not progress in the nursing program and may reapply after two years.
+See re-entry requirements below. - Students with two program failures may not progress in the nursing program and may reapply after two years.
 The student will be required to reapply and go through the ranking process with other applicants beginning the program at Level 1.

-Please Note: if the student wishes to withdraw, they must first complete an exit interview form with the Director of the program.
+Please Note: If the student wishes to withdraw, they must first complete an exit interview form with the Curriculum Coordinator and/or the Director of Allied Health and Nursing.
+Only Curriculum Coordinators/Director are able to withdraw a student from a course.
+Students cannot go to the registrar and withdraw themselves.

-Re-entry into the NMJC AHN RN Program
+Re-entry into a Level in the NMJC AHN RN Program